Yulie Cohen: Film career

 In 1993, Cohen became an independent filmmaker.
 The first work she created was called Einayim Sheli (My Eyes), a series of short, 5-minute documentary films about children's hobbies from around Israel for the Second Authority for Television and Radio.
 The first documentary film she produced was about the moshav Patish, in the Negev, for Channel 2.
 It was directed by Yvonne Miklush.
-Between 1993–1995 Cohen produced five 30-minute documentary films for Channel 2, one of which, Hemdat Yamim, was her directorial debut.
+Between 1993 and 1995 Cohen produced five 30-minute documentary films for Channel 2, one of which, Hemdat Yamim, was her directorial debut.

 In 1995, Cohen joined a group of journalists, including Rafi Reshef and Raudor Benziman, who submitted a bid for Radio Tel Aviv (102FM), and won.
 Benziman became the station's CEO, and Cohen the Vice President.
 Three years later, in 1998, Cohen sold her shares and left the station.
-That same year, she co-produced the political satire Circus Palestine, directed by Eyal Halfon.
+That same year, she co-produced the Israeli political satire Circus Palestine, directed by Eyal Halfon.
 The film was nominated for seven Ophir Awards (the Israeli Academy awards), and won five, including Best Feature Film.

 In 1999 Cohen produced and directed Golden Cage, a 30-minute documentary featuring journalist Gideon Levy.
 The film is about a Palestinian expatriate in the Netherlands, who was detained by Israeli security forces after being accused of membership in the Popular Front for the Liberation of Palestine, and then deported.
 In 2000, Cohen was elected as chairperson of the Israeli Documentary Filmmakers Forum.
 In 2000–2001 she co-produced the full-length documentaries by Michal Aviad, Lev Ha'aretz (Ramla) for Channel 8.

 In 1999, Cohen began working on her documentary My Terrorist, which premiered in 2002.
 It is the first in a trilogy of films, and describes her reconciliation process with Fahad Mihyi, the PFLP member who shot her in London in 1978.
 The film describes how Cohen started out as an avid patriot who wanted to become an officer during her military service, and became, after the shooting, an anxious mother who was afraid to let her daughters out by themselves, lest they become victims of a suicide terrorist attack.
 Nevertheless, years later, she felt compelled to reexamine Israel's history since her childhood in the 1960s, and came to some very different conclusions about the politics of her homeland.
 The film shows her efforts to secure Mihyi's release from prison as a political act, and her goal to stand up as a survivor and call for reconciliation on both sides.